JPS Health Network

 The Tarrant County Hospital District (TCHD) does business as the JPS Health Network.
-It is the taxpayer-supported hospital district of Tarrant County, Texas.
-Its headquarters are in the John Peter Smith Hospital at 1500 South Main Street, Fort Worth, Texas, 76104.
+It is located in the taxpayer-supported hospital district of Tarrant County, Texas.
+Headquarters are in the John Peter Smith Hospital at 1500 South Main Street, Fort Worth, Texas, 76104.

 About JPS Health Network

 The origins of JPS Health Network go back to October 1877.
-Future Fort Worth mayor John Peter Smith deeded five acres of land for medical facilities for families in Fort Worth and in Tarrant County.
+Future Fort Worth mayor, John Peter Smith, deeded five acres of land for medical facilities for indigent patients in Fort Worth and Tarrant County.
 JPS is a teaching facility.
 It is the site of the nation's largest hospital-based Family Medicine residency program.

 JPS Health Network operates John Peter Smith Hospital, which is a 573-bed acute care facility in Fort Worth, Texas.

-John Peter Smith Hospital provides emergency services and trauma care.
-The hospital is the only Level 1 Trauma Center in Tarrant County and the only psychiatric emergency services site in Tarrant County.
+John Peter Smith Hospital provides emergency services and Level 1 trauma care.
+The hospital is the only psychiatric emergency services site in Tarrant County.
 More than 5,000 babies are born each year at John Peter Smith Hospital.

-JPS is a certified Chest Pain Center, Certified Primary Stroke Center and an Accredited American College of Surgery Cancer Center.
-Joint Commission Disease Specific Certification in Sepsis and Geriatrics.
+JPS is a certified Chest Pain Center, Certified Primary Stroke Center and an Accredited American College of Surgeons Cancer Center.
+It is Joint Commission Disease Specific Certified in Sepsis and Geriatrics.
 JPS has a Level lll Neonatal Intensive Care Center (NICU).